Electric Cars in Ireland – Some Facts and Figures

 What Are The Most Popular Electric Cars in Ireland ?

-Based on new vehicle sales – these were the four most popular new Electric Vehicles in Ireland in 2023.
+Based on new vehicle registrations from Jan 2024 to October 2024 – these are the most popular new Electric Vehicles in Ireland in 2024.

 1. VW ID 4